 Each CCSDS member agency shall develop and validate an algorithm to predict cloud attenuation in accordance with the following recommendations.

-A prediction of cloud attenuation shall be computed using data derived from section 4-1.
+A prediction of cloud attenuation shall be computed using data derived from section4.3.

 The cloud attenuation prediction length shall be for 1 to 60 minutes at one-minute intervals and shall be updated at intervals ≤ 5 minutes.

-The accuracy of each prediction should be within +/- 5% of the actual cloud attenuation as defined in section 4.2.
+The accuracy of each prediction shall be within +/- 10 % of the actual cloud attenuation as defined in section 4.3.

 Long-term Predictions